BitTigerInst/friend-circles/README.md

 # friend-circles
-Please visit https://github.com/xinyzhang9/friend-circles to see the full code.

-## Description
+### Description
-We are building a graph-like visulization of the real-time friend circles.
-This app is implemented in MEAN stack and deployed with nginx.
+We are building a graph-like visualization of the real-time friend circles.
+This app is implemented in MEAN stack and deployed with NGINX.

-## Live
+### Live
 http://friends.xinyangzhang.com
-## Demo
+### Demo
 [Demo on YouTube(Chinese Version)](https://youtu.be/tAQFk0LpZT4)
 English Version comming soon...

-### Todo List
+### Feature
-- [x] Design database to store relative user information.
-- [x] Admin page to manage all users.
-- [x] User can add/remove friends.
-- [x] Visulization of the friend-circles using "force" graph.
-- [x] Real-time visulization when user or others add/remove friends.
-- [x] See specific user's friend-circles by double-clicking his node.
-- [x] Represent different users with color codes.
-- [x] Rank users with connections.
-- [x] Reserve some superstars which user cannot delete or edit.
-- [x] Add a welcome page to new users and hide the admin page.
+- [x] Force-graph: Data is rendered in a force-graph which can be dragged to reshape and relocate.
-- [x] Add gender option in welcome page.
+- [x] Real-time drawing: Drawing function is triggered by any change of user without page refresh.
-- [x] Add search-node feature to quickly find a user in the graph.
+- [x] Highlight: Direct conncections of a user are highlighted once the node is double-clicked.
-- [x] Add "find me" feature to quickly find myself.
+- [x] Tooltip: The name of the user is shown when the node is hovered.
+- [x] Search: The node can be quickly found by searching the user name.
+- [x] Find me: User's own node can be quickly found by just clicking the search button.
+- [x] Ranking: The rank of real-time top users are shown on the right panel.
+- [x] Admin: A hidden admin page is used to manage all user data.
+- [x] Degree of Separation: The shortest path between user and target is calculated and present with animation.

 ### Time Schedule